intellistream/SentiStream/SentiStream/sentistream-updated/README.md

 ## PLSTREAM WORD VECOTR AVG IS WRONG ONE

 ## VECTORIZE IF POSSIBLE - PLSTREAM COSINE SIM

+## WHY DO WE HAVE BATCH INF?, EVEN IF 90% ACC, IT MAY HAVE SOME NEW VOCABS TO LEARN???
 ## CONVERRT REF TABLE TO SET

 ## WHAT ABT MAX SENT, WORD LEN???